viamrobotics/docs/docs/get-started/control-motor.md

 ### Option 1: Control from the app

-Navigate to your machine's **CONTROL** tab in the Viam app and use the **Power %** slider to set the motor's speed.
+Navigate to your machine's **CONTROL** tab in the Viam app and click on the motor panel.
+Then use the **Power %** slider to set the motor's speed.
 Use the **Backwards** and **Forwards** buttons to change the direction.

 {{<gif webm_src="/get-started/quickstarts/motor-control.webm" mp4_src="/get-started/quickstarts/motor-control.mp4" alt="Using the slider, Backwards, and Forwards buttons on the Viam app to control the direction and speed of a configured motor" class="aligncenter"  min-height="750px">}}

 ### Option 2: Control from the mobile app

-You can use [the Viam mobile app](/fleet/#the-viam-mobile-app) to control your motor's speed and direction directly from your smart device.
+You can use [the Viam mobile app](/fleet/#the-viam-mobile-app) to control your motor's speed and direction directly from your smart phone.

 Open the Viam mobile app and log in to your account.
-Select the location where your machine is assigned.
+Select the location that your machine is in from the **Locations** tab.

 Choose your machine from the list and use the mobile interface to adjust the motor settings.

-Select the location that your machine is assigned to from the **Locations** tab.

 {{<gif webm_src="/get-started/quickstarts/mobile-app-motor-control.webm" mp4_src="/get-started/quickstarts/mobile-app-motor-control.mp4" alt="Using an example machine on the Viam mobile app to set the direction and speed of a configured motor using the slider on the user interface" max-height="50px" max-width="200px" class="HELLO aligncenter">}}